rivm-syso/SBooScripts/vignettes/x.-Solver-use.md

 emission = World$Emissions()
 ```

-Finally, we can plot the outcome using the predefined plot functions
+Finally, we can plot the outcome using the predefined plot functions.

 ``` r
 # Plot concentrations at regional scale